okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 }

-// this implementation will be synchronous func checkLink(link string, c chan string) {
+// this implementation will be synchronous
+// you must now declare the channel and channel type func checkLink(link string, c chan string) {
   _, err := http.Get(link)
   if err != nil {